-Special Services offers liaison with academic and administrative departments and offcampus agencies.
+Special Services offers liaison with academic and administrative departments and off-campus agencies.
 The service provides advocacy and support for students with a wide range of hidden or obvious disabilities and health considerations and incorporates a learning disability division.
 Facilities include provision of adaptive devices and equipment, tutoring, notetaking and alternative exam conditions for those eligible, on-campus transportation where appropriate, access to computer labs, and personal and career counselling.
 The objective of the service is to facilitate the inclusion of students with special needs into all aspects of university life.
 Students are encouraged to discuss their individual needs with a member of the Accessibility Services staff, and all discussions are confidential.
 Disability Services also provides information and resource materials on health conditions and disability related issues.

-The office is located at Robarts Library, 130 St. George Street, First Floor.
+The office is located at 455 Spadina Avenue (just North of College Street), 4th Floor, Suite 400.
 For more information please call (416) 978-8060 (Voice) or (416) 978-1902 (TDD) FAX # (416) 978-8246.
+They can also be reached ataccessibility.services@utoronto.ca.